-The text of the shareholder proposals and supporting statements appear exactly as received by the Company.
-All statements contained in the proposals and supporting statements are the sole responsibility of the proponent(s) and may contain assertions about the Company or other matters that the Company believes are incorrect, but the Company has not attempted to refute all such assertions.
+The text, including any image(s), of the shareholder proposals and supporting statements below appear exactly as received by the Company.
+All statements and images contained in the proposals and supporting statements are the sole responsibility of the proponent(s) and may contain assertions about the Company or other matters that the Company believes are incorrect, but the Company has not attempted to refute all such assertions.
 The Board recommends a vote against the shareholder proposals based on the reasons set forth in the Company's statements in opposition following each of the shareholder proposals.